grpc/grpc-java/CONTRIBUTING.md

   Project maintainers are obligated to squash those commits into one when merging.

-## Running tests

-### Jetty ALPN setup for IntelliJ

-The tests in interop-testing project require jetty-alpn agent running in the background otherwise they'll fail.
-Here are instructions on how to setup IntellJ IDEA to enable running those tests in IDE:

-* Settings -> Build Tools -> Gradle -> Runner -> select Gradle Test Runner
-* View -> Tool Windows -> Gradle -> Edit Run Configuration -> Defaults -> JUnit -> Before lauch -> + -> Run Gradle task, enter the task in the build.gradle that sets the javaagent.

-Step 1 must be taken, otherwise by the default JUnit Test Runner running a single test in IDE will trigger all the tests.

 ## Guidelines for Pull Requests
 How to get your contributions merged smoothly and quickly.